-alysed internally but protected to avoid endangering LGBTI+ persons and the work of their organizations.
+lenges: Sex- and gender-disaggregated data on Hivos activities and programmes should be included wherever available and relevant.
+This data is important for increasing awareness on the role of women as agents of social change in their societies, for highlighting the gaps and challenges on the path to achieving gender equality, and for using gender-neutral and SOGIE-sensitive language where relevant and when both women and men are featured.
+Digital security and the responsible use of data need to be considered, so data on SOGIE can be used and analysed internally but protected to avoid endangering LGBTI+ persons and the work of their organisations.
 Furthermore, ensuring sensitivity in communication around diversity, gender identities and expression, and sexual orientation should take into account the way that stories on LGBTI+ individuals and issues are portrayed with regard to international human rights standards and in local contexts.
 Key tools include the dashboard that is currently being developed, a Hivos glossary on key gender and diversity terminologies, and staff training.
 Any forms of communication that could lead to gender stereotyping should be avoided at all times.

-Measurement and reporting procedures Robust reporting of key metrics is a core business discipline for understanding organisational performance, and reporting on gender equality and diversity inclusion data should be no different.
+Measurement and reporting procedures

+Robust reporting of key metrics is a core business discipline for understanding organisational performance, and reporting on gender equality and diversity inclusion data should be no different.
 Data can take many forms, and it would be the responsibility of a gender and diversity expert to identify which data is the most relevant to and useful in advancing Hivos's gender and diversity work.
 Most importantly, data can help drive the gender equality and diversity inclusion agenda by credibly demonstrating to stakeholders that there is an issue to be addressed or a risk to be managed which might possibly create a programme development opportunity in the short term.
 Qualitative data (e.g. individual employee feedback or engagement survey responses) will provide valuable reinforcement, context and insight into the impact of the GEDI Strategy.
 Reporting will highlight whether or not Hivos's programmes are delivering the expected results and return on investment (and if not, will indicate which areas require corrective action or improvement).
 Regular progress reporting is therefore an important means of building and maintaining stakeholder support.